jb0nd87/Project-2---Comic-Book-App/project-worksheet.md

 ## API

 I found the Comicvine API that returns data.
-I wanted to use Marvel's API but their documentation is confusing.
-Can I maybe get help deciphering it?
-The  data comes out in XML format so I have to figure out how to render the data without json.
+The data from Comicvine comes out in XML format so I have to figure out how to render the data without json.

 ```
 <response>